 If you’ve read up on investing, you have probably heard of the popular “buy and hold” strategy, which you may have adopted yourself.
 While this method traditionally outperforms day and otherwise active trading, a set-it-and-forget-it mentality can have some pitfalls.
 One of these pitfalls is skipping out on annual reviews of your risk profile.

 Risk is the uncertainty of adverse results in regard to your investments or financial well-being.
 It plays a key role in understanding which assets to invest in, as well as which ones to avoid.
 Regularly assessing your risk as your life evolves will ensure you have a portfolio that best reflects your current financial situation while keeping you on track to meet future retirement goals.

 The Role of Risk Profiling in Retirement Portfolios

 In the financial world, risk is typically divided into two main types: capacity and tolerance.
 Together, these make up the key components of your investing risk profile.

 Risk tolerance is your comfort level when facing losses in your investments.
 Many factors can influence risk tolerance, such as your background, education, and experience in investing.
 Risk tolerance is often measured in general terms.
 The three most common are conservative, moderate, and aggressive.
 These terms are usually broken down further to include moderately conservative and moderately aggressive.

 Risk capacity measures your actual ability to take on investment risk.
 Risk capacity can be assessed by scoring life factors that influence your overall financial picture.
-A proper risk questionnaire—like the one provided here at TIFIN Risk—also measures risk capacity.
+A proper risk questionnaire—like the one provided by TIFIN Wealth’s Risk Alignment solution—also measures risk capacity.